MycroftAI/documentation/_pages/common-play-framework.md

 ## CPS_start

 `CPS_start` simply starts the playback using the data and/or the phrase to determine what to play.

 For convenience the `self.audioservice` object can be used to start playback or queue up tracks.

-## Worked example of `CommonPlaySkill`
+## Example implementation of `CommonPlaySkill`

 Let's fill in the blanks in the the above base and create a **Skill** to play the best (according to yours truly, @forslund) Commodore 64 remixes!